projectcalico/calico/docs/source/bare-metal.rst

-- if you are running another distribution, follow the instructions in :doc:`pyi-bare-metal-install`_ to use our installer bundle.
+- if you are running another distribution, follow the instructions in :doc:`pyi-bare-metal-install` to use our installer bundle.

+Until you initialise the database, Felix will make a regular log that it is in state "wait-for-ready".
+The default location for the log file is ``/var/log/calico/felix.log``.

 Initialising the etcd database
 ------------------------------